Abstract Submission Deadline: 24 October 2019, 23:59 CET

 - Kindly upload your presentation at the Speakers’ Preview Room a day before your presentation and at the latest one-half day before the start of your presentation’s session.

 - We encourage you to visit the Speakers’ Preview Room as early as possible to receive further instructions and to avoid any last minute challenges.

 - A technician will be available at the Speakers’ Preview Room and in the main session room to provide assistance when needed.

 - If you have any questions, please contact a staff member at the Speakers’ Preview Room

 AT THE TIME OF YOUR PRESENTATION:

-Please be certain that the length of your presentation remains within the allocated time and leave enough time for questions from the audience.
-Session moderators are instructed to terminate presentations, which exceed their time allocated
+Ensure that the length of your presentation remains within the allocated time and leave enough time for questions from the audience.
+Session chairpersons are instructed to terminate presentations that exceed their allocated time .

 INSTRUCTIONS TO SLAM SPEAKERS

-- Each speaker should announce their presence to the chair(s) before the session and be seated at the first row.
+- Each speaker should announce their presence to the chairperson(s) before the session and be seated in the front row.

-- Each speaker has 5 minutes to give a succinct overview (advertisement) of their topic.
-After 5 minutes, the chair will indicate the time is up and the presenter will have to stop.
+- Each speaker has 5 minutes to give a succinct overview of their topic.
+After 5 minutes, the chairperson will indicate the time is up and the presenter will have to stop.